ml-evs/git-tutorial/README.md

 #### `checkout`

-If called on a file that has been modified, delete those changes and rever the state of the file back to the last commit (the `HEAD` state).
+If called on a file that has been modified, delete those changes and revert the state of the file back to the last commit (the `HEAD` state).
 Also used when branching (see `git help checkout` for more).

 > `git checkout version_control.md`